Chromatic Cyclotomic Extensions: Chromatic Applications

 \subsection{Cyclotomic Galois Extensions}

 We fix a natural number $n\ge1$, a prime number $p$, and a formal group law $\Gamma$ of height $n$ over $\FF_p$ (which will be kept implicit throughout).
 We denote by $K(n)$ and $E_n$ the Morava $K$-theory and Lubin-Tate ring spectra associated to $\Gamma$.
-In particular, the homotopy groups of $K(n)$ and $E_n$ are given by
+In particular, the homotopy groups of $K(n)$ and $E_n$ are given by\footnote{In the literature, $E_n$ often denotes a closely related ring spectrum whose homotopy groups are $W(\FF_{p^n})[[u_1,\dots,u_{n-1}]][u^\pm]$.}